sunomura/commercialization-public/customize/enterprise/unified-write-filter.md

     In the **Select Windows Edition** window, choose **Common to all Windows desktop editions**.

+    > [!Note]
-    **Note**  When setting the file exclusion in Windows ICD, you do not need to specify the drive letter since that is already input via the Volume protection setting.
+    > When setting the file exclusion in Windows ICD, you do not need to specify the drive letter since that is already input via the Volume protection setting.
 For example, if the file being excluded is C:\\testdir\\test.txt, after adding a drive in Volume protection, you only need to input \\testdir\\test.txt to add this file exclusion.